edgeimpulse/expert-projects/renesas-rzv2l-pose-detection.md

 The number of people in the scene will impact performance in this way however with DRP-AI this is achieved with a lower power draw.

-An example web based application written in Python with Flask is available (source) to test the two stage pipeline using Edge Impulse’s PoseNet (link to PoseNet) pipeline as part of the second stage classification in the pipeline.
-This demonstrates the power of using Python for simplification of the application logic while still being able to utilize the power of DRP-AI with Edge Impulse’s EIM deployments thereby making life easier.
+An example web based application written in Python with Flask is available (source) to test the two stage pipeline using Edge Impulse's PoseNet (link to PoseNet) pipeline as part of the second stage classification in the pipeline.
+This demonstrates the power of using Python for simplification of the application logic while still being able to utilize the power of DRP-AI with Edge Impulse's EIM deployments thereby making life easier.

 The output of the Object Detection step draws a bounding box with the label shown on the left in this case a PERSON was detected.
 The second stage classifier shows the output of the classification in this case using the PoseNet pipeline showing a person POINTING.

 ![](.gitbook/assets/renesas-rzv2l-pose-detection/Untitled24.png)

-The exact same application was use as the Candy Detection above by simply substituting EIM’s.
+The exact same application was use as the Candy Detection above by simply substituting EIM's.

-Edge Impulse will make it easy for you to build different cases and deploy a new pipeline by simply building your models and downloading the EIM’s.
+Edge Impulse will make it easy for you to build different cases and deploy a new pipeline by simply building your models and downloading the EIM's.

 ## Summary

 Renesas has created a low power highly performant and novel ML accelerator in the form of DRP-AI.
-The DRP-AI is provided as part of the RZ/V series of Arm Cortex-A MPU’s which were developed for AI based vision applications, offering a wide variety of peripherals to suit most applications from B2B to B2C.
+The DRP-AI is provided as part of the RZ/V series of Arm Cortex-A MPU's which were developed for AI based vision applications, offering a wide variety of peripherals to suit most applications from B2B to B2C.

-DRP AI is a full ML accelerator that exploits the dynamically configurable capabilities which Renesas has designed to allow the hardware to effectively adapt itself in real time to the ML model being executed thereby accelerating the inference process while also consuming a lower amount of power than other solutions such GPU’s.
+DRP AI is a full ML accelerator that exploits the dynamically configurable capabilities which Renesas has designed to allow the hardware to effectively adapt itself in real time to the ML model being executed thereby accelerating the inference process while also consuming a lower amount of power than other solutions such GPU's.

 Edge Impulse makes it easy to use DRP-AI without needing understand or implement the workflows required to convert your models to work with DRP.
 Everything needed for DRP-AI translation baked in to allow you to leverage the benefits of DRP-AI in your vision based AI applications with a few clicks greatly simplifying the developer experience.

-Deployment options available start with Edge Impulse’s own EIM executable models that have the DRP-AI acceleration requirements built in to help you get going quickly on Linux and can be used with applications written in Python as we have demonstrated earlier.
+Deployment options available start with Edge Impulse's own EIM executable models that have the DRP-AI acceleration requirements built in to help you get going quickly on Linux and can be used with applications written in Python as we have demonstrated earlier.

-Alternatively there is also a C++ DRP-AI library built around Edge Impulse’s SDK that allows you to build in DRP-AI support into your custom applications [https://docs.edgeimpulse.com/renesas/deployment/drp-ai-library/deploy-your-model-as-a-drp-ai-library](https://docs.edgeimpulse.com/renesas/deployment/drp-ai-library/deploy-your-model-as-a-drp-ai-library)
+Alternatively there is also a C++ DRP-AI library built around Edge Impulse's SDK that allows you to build in DRP-AI support into your custom applications [https://docs.edgeimpulse.com/renesas/deployment/drp-ai-library/deploy-your-model-as-a-drp-ai-library](https://docs.edgeimpulse.com/renesas/deployment/drp-ai-library/deploy-your-model-as-a-drp-ai-library)

 When used in combination with Renesas DRP-AI, the RZ/V2L becomes an even more powerful tool for developers working on AI-powered applications.
 Together, these two products offer a high-performance, low-power consumption solution for processing large amounts of data quickly and efficiently.